-QMC will meet on a regular basis (at a minimum quarterly) to inform quality activities and to demonstrate follow-up on all findings and to approve required actions, such as the QAPIP, QAPI & UM Effectiveness Review/Evaluation, and Performance Improvement Projects (PIPs).
-Oversight is defined as reviewing data and approving projects.

-- Members of the committee will act as conduits and liaisons to share information decided on in the committee.
+- QMC will meet on a regular basis (at a minimum quarterly) to inform quality activities and to demonstrate follow-up on all findings and to approve required actions, such as the QAPIP, QAPI & UM Effectiveness Review/Evaluation, and Performance Improvement Projects (PIPs).
+Oversight is defined as reviewing data and approving projects. - Members of the committee will act as conduits and liaisons to share information decided on in the committee.
 Members are representing the regional needs related to quality.
 It is expected that QMC members will share information and concerns with SWMBH QAPI staff.
 As conduits, it is expected that committee members attend all meetings by phone or in person.
 If members are not able to attend meetings, they should notify the QMC Chair Person as soon as possible.
-QMC members should be engaged in performance improvement issues, as well as bringing challenges from their site to the attention of the SWMBH committee for deliberation and discussion. - Maintaining connectivity to other internal and external structures including the Board, the Management team, other SWMBH committees and MDHHS. - Provide guidance in defining the scope, objectives, activities, and structure of the PIHP's QAPIP. - Provide data review and recommendations related to efficiency, improvement and effectiveness. - Review and provide feedback related to policy and tool development. - The primary task of the QMC is to review, monitor and make recommendations related to the listed review activities with the QAPIP. - The secondary task of the QMC is to assist the PIHP in its overall management of the regional QAPI functions by providing network input and guidance.
+QMC members should be engaged in performance improvement issues, as well as bringing challenges from their site to the attention of the SWMBH committee for deliberation and discussion. - Maintaining connectivity to other internal and external structures including the Board, the Management team, other SWMBH committees and MDHHS. - Provide guidance in defining the scope, objectives, activities, and structure of the PIHP's QAPIP. - Provide data review and recommendations related to efficiency, improvement and effectiveness. - Review and provide feedback related to policy and tool development. - The primary task of the QMC is to review, monitor and make recommendations related to the listed review activities with the QAPIP. - The secondary task of the QMC is to assist the PIHP in its overall management of the regional QAPI functions by providing network input guidance and make suggestions for process improvement opportunities, with the ultimate goal of improving consumer outcomes.